oils-for-unix/oils/doc/help.md

 <h4 id="exec">exec</h4>

+    exec BIN_PATH ARG*

-The exec builin replaces the running shell with the specified command.
+Replaces the running shell with the binary specified, which is passed ARGs.

-exec CMD ARGS*

-CMD ARGS:
-  The command to be run and its arguments.
+BIN_PATH must exist on the file system; i.e. it can't be a shell builtin or function.

 <h4 id="umask">umask</h4>

-The umask builtin sets the mask that determines the permissions for new files and directories.
-The mask is substracted from 666 for files and 777 for directories.

     umask MODE?

-MODE:
-  Mask to be used, in octal mode.
-If none is specified, the current mask will be shown.
+Sets the bit mask that determines the permissions for new files and directories.
+The mask is subtracted from 666 for files and 777 for directories.

+Oil currently supports writing masks in octal.

+If no MODE, show the current mask.

 <h4 id="times">times</h4>

-The times builtin shows the user and system time used by the shell and all its children processes.

     times

+Shows the user and system time used by the shell and its child processes.

 ### Child Process

 <h4 id="jobs">jobs</h4>

-The jobs builtin shows all jobs running in the shell and its status.

     jobs

+Shows all jobs running in the shell and their status.

 <h4 id="wait">wait</h4>

+    wait FLAG* ARG

-The wait builtin waits for the death of a job or a process and returns its exit status.
+Waits for a a process to exit, and returns its status.

-wait FLAGS* PID|JOB*

-FLAGS:
-  -n  Wait for the next job termination.

-PID|JOB:
-  The PID of the process, or the job number, which you want to wait for, or a job is specified as '%jobnumber'.
+The ARG can be a PID (tracked by the kernel), or a job number (tracked by the shell).
+Specify jobs with the syntax `%jobnumber`.

-  If none is specified, wait will wait for all the active child processes.
+If there's no ARG, wait for all child processes.

+Flags:

+    -n  Wait for the next process to exit, rather than a specific process.

 <h4 id="ampersand">ampersand</h4>

-The '&' builtin runs a command in the background as a job, and immediately returns the control to the shell.
-The PID of the command is recorded in the
-$! variable.

     CMD &

-CMD:
-  The command to be run.
+The `&` language construct runs CMD in the background as a job, immediately returning control to the shell.

+The resulting PID is recorded in the `$!` variable.

 <h4 id="fg">fg</h4>

-The fg builtin returns a job running in the background to the foreground.

     fg JOB?

-JOB:
-  Job ID to be moved to the foreground.
-If none is specified, the latest job is chosen.
+Returns a job running in the background to the foreground.
+If no JOB is specified, use the latest job.

 <!--<h4 id="bg">bg</h4>